flyinggrizzly/learns-rspec/README.md

 # learns-rspec

-Workspace for _Effective Testing with Rspec 3_
+Workspace for _[Effective Testing with Rspec 3](https://pragprog.com/book/rspec3/effective-testing-with-rspec-3)_ by Myron Marston and Ian Dees.